Greek Socialists call on PM to keep coalition united

 "We shouldn't create crises without a reason out of nothing."

-Venizelos is due to meet the leader of the other junior partner in the coalition, Democratic Left, at 1500 GMT to coordinate their response to the shutdown.
+Venizelos is due to meet the leader of the other junior partner in the coalition, Democratic Left, at 4:00 p.m.
+British time to coordinate their response to the shutdown.
 Both parties have strongly objected to the broadcaster's shutdown.